 - Difficulty – Challenging

-While not the highest mountain on the island (that accolade goes to Mount Maria), the climb up to Bishop and Clerk is by far the most rewarding and scenic hike you can do here.
+While not the highest mountain on the island (that accolade goes to Mount Maria), this hike is by far the most rewarding and scenic hike you can do here.

 From Darlington you walk up through grassland to the edge of enormous sea cliffs, before cutting up the ridge into tall forests.